elis press

 Brenda Iijima is a poet, novelist, playwright, choreographer, and visual artist.
 She is the author of nine books of poetry.
 Her involvements occur at the intersections and mutations of genre, mode, receptivity, and field of study.
 Her current work engages submerged and occluded histories, other-than-human modes of expression and telluric awareness in all forms.
 Iijima is the founding editor-publisher of Portable Press @ Yo-Yo Labs.
 She lives in Brooklyn.

-Daily Life in China will soon be available for purchase from our distributor, Asterism Books.
+Daily Life in China is available for purchase from our distributor, Asterism Books.

 I suspect that E. Tracy Grinnell is an ecstatic.
 Yes, I'm using the word as a noun.
 Very few poets are able to sustain, and then communicate to others, the state of being outside oneself, or beside oneself, as she does.
 It's only from the experience of being formless that someone can embody multiple forms in time (all time).
 Poetry—the page—may not be the most effective at easing our human terror (that solid ground is an illusion, that we may all just be a sound that repeats...) however, ‘while in duration / even then / are elements of light."—Stacy Szymaszek